anloor7/PostDoc/r_code/amortized_neural_clustering/readme.txt

-The folder called 'functions' contains the main functions to perform the proposed omnibus test, and some auxiliary functions and packages needed to run the code in this repository.
-Run the scripts in that folder first.

-The folder called 'simulations' contains the code related to the simulation study considered in the paper.
-Scenarios 1 to 4 refer to the null hypothesis, while Scenarios 5 and 6 refer to the alternative hypothesis.
-For each one of the Scenarios 5 and 6, there are 4 different scripts, each one referring to a different noise distribution: Gaussian (default), Student-t (t), Brownian motion (bm) and Brownian motion with outliers (contaminated).
+- The folder “scenario_1” contains the Python scripts used for the analyses of Scenario 1 in the paper.
+It includes four files, each corresponding to a specific number of time series in the generated collections and a specific time-series length.

+- The folder ''scenario_2'' contains the Python script used for the analyses of Scenario 1 in the paper.

+- The folder ''scenario_3'' contains the Python script used for the analyses of Scenario 2 in the paper.

+- The folder ''scenario_4'' contains the Python script used for the analyses of Scenario 3 in the paper.

-The folder called 'application' contains the data and the code related to the application considered in the paper.
+- The folder ''application'' contains the Python script used for the analyses of the application in the paper.